 The key with all four of these is once shingles become wet, they need to dry out quickly.
 The longer they are wet the more prone they are to algae growth.
 Not letting rain from that second-story roof flow onto the first-story or allowing the second-story downspout to pour directly on a roof is critical to preventing algae growth.
 It doesn’t mean you’ll completely prevent the growth of algae, but these measures should help.

-1. There are companies that specialize in removing this kind of algae from roofs.
-If you decide to have a company come out, make sure they have the proper liability and workers’ compensation insurance.
+- some companies specialize in removing this kind of algae from roofs.
+If you decide to have a company, come out, and make sure they have the proper liability and workers’ compensation insurance.

-2. In Oklahoma, we receive many hailstorms over a 10-15 year period.
-If you have the black markings on your roof, it might be a good time to have a roof inspection done.
+- In Oklahoma, we receive many hailstorms over a 10–15-year period.
+If you have black markings on your roof, it might be a good time to have a roof inspection done.
 If wind or hail damage is present, it’s possible your insurance company could pay for a new roof.

-3. If you’re one of those really organized people who has all the information from when your roof was first installed, you can see if the algae has formed during the warranty period.
+- If you’re one of those organized people who have all the information from when your roof was first installed, you can see if the algae have formed during the warranty period.
 If it has, contact your contractor or the manufacturer to discuss your options.